Ludwig von Eimannsberger

-Life

-Early life and the First World War
+Early life and First World War

 Ludwig Alfred von Eimannsberger was the only son of Major Ludwig Matthäus Eimannsberger from Vienna and his wife Ernestine, daughter of Major General Robert von Kutschenbach (also spelt Kutzschenbach) regimental commander of the Imperial and Royal (German: kaiserlich und königlich, typically abbreviated as k.u.k.)
 8th Uhlan Regiment (Count Auersperg).
 Ludwig Matthäus was a professional officer and would eventually serve with the k.u.k 52nd Infantry Regiment (Archduke Friedrich).
 He would serve on the general staff of the regiment and as a general teacher and would take part in the Second Italian War of Independence, Austro-Prussian War and the Austro-Hungarian campaign in Bosnia and Herzegovina in 1878.
-During the campaign in Bosnia, he was shot through the chest in the street fighting that marked the campaign in Sarajevo on the 19 August 1878 and succumbed to his injury on the 4 September of that same year.
-Due to his death in action, he was posthumously awarded the Order of the Iron Crown III Class with War Decorations on 20 October 1878.
-Through this award, his widow Ernestine had the right to apply for tax-free elevation to the hereditary knighthood, which she did on 28 June 1880.
+During the campaign in Bosnia, he was shot through the chest in the street fighting that marked the campaign in Sarajevo on 19 August 1878 and succumbed to his injury on 4 September.
+His death in action had him posthumously awarded the Order of the Iron Crown III Class with War Decorations on 20 October 1878.
+By that award, his widow, Ernestine, had the right to apply for tax-free elevation to the hereditary knighthood, which she did on 28 June 1880.
 The request was granted on 14 September 1880 by the highest resolution.

 Ernestine Eimannsberger and her son Ludwig Alfred were thus raised to the peerage and from then on belonged to the Austro-Hungarian class of untitled nobility.
 Ernestine, who had grown up in the officer's milieu and lived according to an iron line would send her 10-year-old son Ludwig Alfred to the military secondary school in St. Pölten and from there to the Imperial and Royal Technical Military Academy where Eimannsberger was mustered out in 1899 to the 11th Field Artillery Regiment stationed in Budapest.
-From 1903 to 1905 he completed a course from the Kriegsschule and then joined the command of artillery directors in Sarajevo and Przemyśl as a general staff officer, where he and his wife Charlotte, the daughter of the Imperial-Royal Landwehr Major General Ludwig Vetter von Bruckthal, the regiment commander of the 8th Bohemian Dragoons (Count Montecuccoli's), lived.
+From 1903 to 1905, he completed a course from the Kriegsschule and then joined the command of artillery directors in Sarajevo and Przemyśl as a general staff officer, where he and his wife Charlotte, the daughter of the Imperial-Royal Landwehr Major General Ludwig Vetter von Bruckthal, the regiment commander of the 8th Bohemian Dragoons (Count Montecuccoli's), lived.